 Ph.D.
 American Civilization, Brown University

 M.A.
 American Civilization, Brown University

 M.A.
 English, Carnegie-Mellon University

-B.S.
-Natural Resources, cum laude, University of Michigan
+B.S., cum laude, University of Michigan, Natural Resources

 Mary K. Trigg is Associate Professor of Women’s and Gender Studies.
-Trained in women’s history and American Studies, her scholarship focuses on the history of feminism in the United States; motherhood studies and women, work, and family; and women’s/feminist leadership.
-Trigg is also Director of Leadership Programs and Research at the Institute for Women’s Leadership, and the founding director of the Leadership Scholars Certificate Program which she has led since 1998.
+Trained in women’s history and American Studies, her scholarship focuses on the history of feminism and social movements in the United States; motherhood studies and women, work, and family; and women’s/feminist leadership.
+Trigg is also Director of Leadership Programs and Research at the Institute for Women’s Leadership, and is the founding director of the Leadership Scholars Certificate Program.
 In her time at Rutgers she has also served as Associate Director of the Center for Women and Work.

 Click here to view CV of Professor Trigg.

 - Winner of 2016 Choice Outstanding Academic Title for Trigg and Bernstein, eds., Junctures in Women’s Leadership: Social Movements (Rutgers University Press, 2016).